What We Offer

-According to North Carolina state law, women considering abortion must have an informed consent certification signed by a doctor, nurse, or certified ultrasound technician.
-These women must be given the alternatives to abortion in writing, as well as be offered a free ultrasound.
-We offer this certification at the Care Center and we’re the only organization in Guilford County to offer free ultrasound services.
-It is, by law, the first step to getting an abortion in North Carolina.
-If you’re considering abortion, set up your appointment with us today to find out more information.
-Watch the video and read more about abortion procedures below.
+According to North Carolina state law (Woman’s Right to Know Act), women considering abortion must have an informed consent certification signed by a doctor, nurse, or certified ultrasound technician.
+These women must be given abortion procedure information, the alternatives to abortion in writing, as well as be offered an ultrasound.

-You should know what is involved in the various abortion procedures available, as well as the risks associated with abortion, and alternatives to abortion.
-Abortion is a difficult subject, and we encourage you to call us at 336-274-4881 to set up an appointment to discuss it with us.
+If you are considering abortion, you should know what is involved in the various procedures available, as well as the risks associated with those procedures.
+Abortion is a difficult subject, and we encourage you to call us at 336-274-4881 to set up an appointment to discuss it with us further.
 You owe it to yourself to be informed before you decide.

 The following information explains how abortions may be performed in each trimester of a woman’s pregnancy.
-Please call us to be sure you understand the procedures outlined below, as well as the risks associated.
+Please call us to be sure you understand the procedures outlined below, as well as the risks associated with each.

 In most cases, you will have a choice between medical or surgical abortion procedures during the first trimester.
 Medical abortions are only available up through nine weeks gestation.
 The types of abortion procedures performed during the first trimester are: